 We are a development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response such as fibromyalgia ("FM") and Long-COVID.
 Overactive immune response related to activation of tissue resident herpesvirus has been postulated to be a potential root cause of chronic illnesses such as FM, irritable bowel syndrome, Long-COVID, chronic fatigue syndrome and functional somatic syndromes, all of which are characterized by a waxing and waning manifestation of disease, often triggered by events which compromise the immune system.
 While not completely understood, there is general agreement in the medical community that activation of the herpesvirus is triggered by some form of environmental and/or health stressor.
-Our lead product candidate, which we have named IMC-1, is a novel, proprietary, fixed dose combination of famciclovir and celecoxib.
-IMC-1 represents a novel combination antiviral therapy designed to synergistically suppress herpesvirus activation and replication, with the end goal of reducing viral mediated disease burden.
-IMC-2 is a similar fixed dose combination of valacyclovir and celecoxib that is believed to have specific activity against Epstein-Barr virus (herpesvirus HHV-4) as well as other herpesviruses.
+Our lead product candidates, which we have named IMC-1 and IMC-2, are novel, proprietary, fixed dose combinations of anti-herpes antivirals and celecoxib.
+IMC-1 is a novel combination of famciclovir and celecoxib intended to synergistically suppress herpesvirus activation and replication, with the end goal of reducing viral mediated disease burden.
+IMC-2 is a combination of valacyclovir and celecoxib that is believed to have specific activity against Epstein-Barr virus (herpesvirus HHV-4) as well as other herpesviruses.